 The best negotiators – political or business – don’t wait for opportunities.

-They manufacture them in real time.
+They create them in real time.

 Yael Chayu is a globally expert in complex, high-stakes business negotiations.
 She advises companies like Gartner, Oracle, AWS, SAP, Dell, and Pfizer.
 A keynote speaker and academic director of the Business Negotiation Program at Reichman University.